sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org/)
+    - No errors

 **CSS**
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+    - No errors

 ### Known Issues <a name="KnownIssues"></a>

-I've notice some refresh issues when going from desktop to mobile while I was testing.
-Opening the hamburger menu and selecting the same page or another page display the page correctly.
+- I've noticed some page refresh issues when going from desktop to mobile (or mobile to mobile with the developer tools), specially in "Home" page and "Music" page.
+Opening the collapsed menu and selecting a page displays the page correctly.
+If the collapsed menu icon is not visible click on the band's logo on the top left corner then the "Home" page should be successfully displayed.

+- Opening the photo links from "Photo" page in a new browser has poor performances.
+It has to be improved in the future.

 Back to [top](#TableOfContents)